rbisdorff/Digraph3/docSphinx/tutorial.rst

 *Tideman*'s ranked-pairs rule
 .............................

-A further *ranking-by-choosing* heuristic working best this time on the non strict outranking digraph *g*, the **RankedPairs** rule, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
+A further *ranking-by-choosing* heuristic, the **RankedPairs** rule working best this time on the non strict outranking digraph *g*, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
 The ranking rule may be formulated as follows:

 1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\, \geq \,y)`;
 2. Consider the pairs in that order (ties are resolved by a lexicographic rule):